dnoc/DrivingHistory/README.md

 This will be a list of thought process and decisions made in finishing the solution.

 Starting out I wanted a class with a main function, to compile it and run with a filename.
-I made TripDataService to handle the input and build objects.
+I made TripFileService to handle the input and build objects.
 I thought I'd need a service to calculate speed/distance, and another to sort and print output, but I distributed those to the objects themselves, and implementing `Comparable` made sorting much cleaner.
 I think some would say `getAverageSpeed` et. al. should be in a service.
 I can see it both ways: